dreamgrove/dreamgrove/content/balance/Compendium.md

 - Use {{< spell 194153 "Starfire" >}} if you have 3x T29 2piece stacks and you will not overcap on AP.
 - Use Stellar Flare if the target will live for 8 or more seconds and you will not overcap on AP.
 - Use {{< spell 191034 "Starfall" >}} if one of the following conditions are true:
-    - You would overcap AP otherwise
+    - You would overcap AP otherwise.
-    - {{< spell 194223 "CA" >}} or {{< spell 102560 "Inc" >}} will last for less than 12 seconds and the target will live for 4 or more seconds
+    - {{< spell 194223 "CA" >}} or {{< spell 102560 "Inc" >}} will last for less than 12 seconds and the target will live for 4 or more seconds.
-    - You have a Starweaver's Warp proc
+    - You have a Starweaver's Warp proc.
-    - Starlord is below 3 stacks
+    - Starlord is below 3 stacks.
 - Use Convoke the Spirits if you have less than 50 AP.
 Preferably be inside of a {{< spell 194223 "CA" >}} or {{< spell 102560 "Inc" >}} window.
 - Use {{< spell 78674 "Starsurge" >}} if you have a Starweaver's Weft proc.
 - Use {{< spell 194153 "Starfire" >}}.